Last Updated on December 17, 2025 by Hannah Stephenson

 Go for: day drinking in the sunshine

-8. Culture Wine
+10. Culture Wine

-Culture Wine is perfect for a classy evening sipping some of Cape Town’s best varietals.
+Culture Wine is perfect for a classy evening sipping some of the Western Cape’s best varietals.
 With a carefully selected menu and a chilled, low lit atmosphere, this is the perfect place to unwind on a Friday night.
-Plus, there was some (relaxed) live music when we were there and we loved the band (although now I’ve forgotten what they were called…)

 The bar is in heritage square on Bree Street, very close to some of Cape Town’s other popular bars, including House of Machines and The Gin Bar, both of which are coming up later on this list.
 It’s a really good place to start your night!